microsoft/Windows-Driver-Developer-Supplemental-Tools/README.md

     **Note**: Be sure to check the path to the suite or query you want to run, not every branch has the same file structure.

-1. ***For WHCP Users Only***
+1. ***For WHCP Users Only*** Prepare to Create a Driver Verification Log (DVL)

-    Copy the SARIF log file to the parent directory of your driver file in order to convert it to DVL format.
+    Before you can create a DVL, you must copy your SARIF log file to the parent directory of your driver project.
 You can also modify your output location in the `codeql database analyze` step in order to skip this additional step.
-Continued instructions at [CodeQL and the Static Tools Logo Test, Driver Verification Log DVL Consumption of SARIF Output](https://learn.microsoft.com/en-us/windows-hardware/drivers/devtest/static-tools-and-codeql#driver-verification-log-dvl-consumption-of-sarif-output).
+Once you have finished this step, please refer to the continued instructions at [CodeQL and the Static Tools Logo Test, Driver Verification Log DVL Consumption of SARIF Output](https://learn.microsoft.com/en-us/windows-hardware/drivers/devtest/static-tools-and-codeql#driver-verification-log-dvl-consumption-of-sarif-output).
     ```
     D:\codeql-home\codeql>copy <path to SARIF output file> <path to driver directory>
     ```